r-smith/Splice-Admin/README.md

 ##### Notes
 * There is no installer.
 Just run the .exe.
 * .NET 4.0 or greater is required on the machine running Splice Admin.
+* Most features require WMI to be running on the target computer.
+* You most likely need administrative rights on the target computer.

 Features